Rodger Corser: Career

-In 2013, Corser starred, alongside Rachel Griffiths, in the American television series Camp.

 From 2012 to 2014, Corser starred in the Network Ten 1970s period drama Puberty Blues as philanderer Ferris Hennessy, abusive husband to Yvonne, and father to series protagonist, Gary.
+During this time, he also starred alongside Rachel Griffiths, in the American television series Camp in 2013.

 He then starred in the Network Ten drama Party Tricks as Victorian Opposition Leader David McLeod alongside Asher Keddie.

 From 2015 to 2019, Corser has co-starred as John Doe in the ABC series Glitch, as well as in the 2015 ABC series The Beautiful Lie, a modern adaptation of Anna Karenina, as Xander Ivin.

-He starred as Chief Inspector Frank Carlyle in The Doctor Blake Mysteries in series aired February 2016 - September 2017, series 4, episode 3 - series 5, episode 2.
+He then appeared as Chief Inspector Frank Carlyle in The Doctor Blake Mysteries in episodes during 2016 and 2017.

-From 2016 to 2021, Corser starred as series protagonist Dr Hugh Knight in the Channel 9 series Doctor Doctor.
-For his role on this show, he was nominated for the Gold Logie three times (in 2017, 2018 and 2019).
-Also at the Logie Awards, he has been nominated for the Most Popular Actor award three times (2017 - 2019) and the Most Outstanding Actor award twice (2017 and 2018).
+From 2016 to 2021, Corser starred as the titular doctor, Dr Hugh Knight in Channel 9 series Doctor Doctor.
+His role on the show saw him nominated for the Gold Logie three times (in 2017, 2018 and 2019).
+Also at the Logie Awards, he has been nominated for the Most Popular Actor award three times (from 2017 to 2019) and the Most Outstanding Actor award twice (2017 and 2018).

-Corser has since appeared in Five Bedrooms, Thai Cave Rescue and narrated the new series of RPA on Nine Network.
+More recently, Corser has appeared in the second, third and fourth series of Paramount+ drama series Five Bedrooms, 2022 miniseries Thai Cave Rescue and the first season of British series Queen of Oz, alongside Catherine Tate.
+His other international appearances have included NBC miniseries The Starter Wife with Debra Messing and Judy Davis, and the NBC series Camp opposite Rachel Griffiths.

-In October 2024, Corser was announced as host of upcoming adaption of game show The Floor commissioned by Nine Network set to air in 2025.
+Corser has narrated the most recent season of RPA on the Nine Network.
+He also hosted two seasons of the Australian version of reality series The Traitors.
+In October 2024, he was announced as host of Channel Nine game show The Floor, for 2025.

+Corser has also appeared in numerous television advertisements, most notably for car maker Hyundai.

 Personal life

 Corser's oldest daughter, Zipporah Mary Corser, was born in 2002 from his previous relationship with singer Christine Anu.

 In 2007 Corser married Renae Berry.
 The couple learned in 2009 that they were expecting their first child.
-The pair now have three children.
+The pair now has three children.